Family and Medical Leave Act

 - For birth, adoption, or foster care placement, leave availability expires 12 months after the birth or placement of the employee's child.

-- When both spouses are employed by WMU, they will be limited to a combined total of 12 weeks of family and medical leave (rather than 12 weeks each) during any 12-month period for the birth of the employees' child or the placement of a child with the employees for adoption or foster care.
+- When both spouses are employed by WMU, they will be limited to a combined total of 12 weeks of a FMLA qualified leave (rather than 12 weeks each) during any 12-month period for the birth of the employees' child or the placement of a child with the employees for adoption or foster care.

 - Sick leave.
-Employees may elect (but are not required) to use any portion of their accrued sick leave while on an approved family and medical leave due to a serious medical condition, under the terms of the applicable University and/or bargaining group sick leave policy.
+Employees may elect (but are not required) to use any portion of their accrued sick leave while on a FMLA qualified leave due to a serious medical condition, under the terms of the applicable University and/or bargaining group sick leave policy.
 Employees may elect (but are not required) to use sick leave for up to 35 days in a rolling year while on approved family and medical leave due to (a) the birth of a son or daughter and the care of such newborn child; or (b) the placement of a child for adoption or foster care, under the terms of the applicable University and/or bargaining group sick leave policy.

-- Employees on a paid family and medical leave continue to be eligible for all payroll-driven benefits.
+- Employees on sick leave during a FMLA qualified leave continue to be eligible for all payroll-driven benefits.

 - Health insurance will continue during an approved (paid or unpaid) family and medical leave in the same manner as if the employee had been actively working.
 The University will continue to provide coverage for the employee.
 The employee will continue to pay his/her share of premiums for dependents, if any.